 All exchange student transcript requests should be brought to International Programs.

 International Programs will normally send student's transcripts within the month after they leave.

 In order for a transcript to be be sent:

 - The student must fill out and sign a transcript request form and turn it into International Programs.

 - The student's account must be completely paid.

 - The student must not have any holds on their account.
 If you need assistance removing a hold, contact International Programs.

 International Programs will also normally collect housing refund checks and send them to the student's school along with their transcript in order to avoid additional postage charges for the student.

-Why has my school not received my transcript?
+Why has my home university not received my transcript?